aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Overview

 The Construct Hub is a relatively simple static web application.
-While the dataset it exposes (all Construct Libraries) may be relatively fast moving, there is no necessity for newly published packages (or versions thereof) to be indexed and presented on the application particularly quickly.
+While the dataset it exposes (all construct libraries) may be relatively fast moving, there is no necessity for newly published packages (or versions thereof) to be indexed and presented on the application particularly quickly.
 A consistency window between a couple of hours and a day is probably acceptable.